 John McNeil is one of the most influential trumpet players of his generation.
 He first gained widespread recognition as a member of the Horace Silver Quintet in the late 1970s, touring Europe and North America.
 McNeil worked with the Thad Jones/Mel Lewis band, the Gerry Mulligan Concert Jazz Band, and has performed wtih Art Pepper, Milt Hinton, and many others.
+In 2016, his body of work was recognized by the Award of Recognition at the Festival of New Trumpet Music in New York.

 In recent years, McNeil has also been in increasing demand as a writer, record producer, and arranger, both for big bands and small groups, in a wide variety of musical styles.